vittoriocapocasale/BlockchainAdoptionDecisionCounselor/README.md

 # Blockchain Adoption Decision Counselor
-A tool to decide if blockchain is a viable option
+A tool to decide if blockchain is a viable option.
+Use the tool online: https://github.com/vittoriocapocasale/BlockchainAdoptionDecisionCounselor/deployments/activity_log?environment=github-pages

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.